jamesdcheney0/continuing-education/linux/vi-vim.md

 change commands
 cw: change word - removes the rest of the characters in the word after the cursor
+ciw: change inner word - replace word cursor is currently in
 cc: change line - 'cut' the line and store in GB c$: change to end of line - 'cut' from the cursor to the end of the line and store in GB
 r<character>: replace character where cursor is at with a new character